The Art of Slow-Cooking Agave in Brick Ovens (Hornos) for Tequila

 Origins and Evolution of Hornos in Tequila Production

-Pros of Slow-Cooking in Hornos:
+Advantages of Slow-Cooking in Hornos

 Other Methods of Cooking Agave